PaulvanMotman/blogapplication/README.md

 Steps to undertake:
 x create a landingpage       (/)
-- create a register-form     (/register) x create a login-form
+x create a register-form     (/register) x store the user data into the database x create a login-form x connect the login form to the database

-- create a page per user     (/profile)
-- create a log-out button
-- on the page a post form
-- a ajax list of their posts inside a clickable div
-- an ajax list of overyones posts inside clickable divs
+x create a page per user     (/profile) x create a log-out button x on the page a post form x a list of the (currently logged-in) users posts x a list of overyones posts

-- a (pop-up) page where you can view the post, and post comments    (/individualpost)
+x a form through which you can post comments  (/profile) x a list of comments per post

 Tables: